TyDefender/Configuring-a-VPC-in-AWS/README.md

 <h1>Configuring and securing a VPC in AWS</h1>

 <h2>Description</h2>
-Just wrapped up a project where I took AWS VPC configuration to the next level.
+Just wrapped up this project where I took AWS VPC configuration to the next level.
 Created the VPC, defined the CIDR block, and set up subnets across different zones.
 Launched a duo of web servers – one private, one flaunting in public, armed with a new key pairs for secure access.

 Played around with route tables and Internet Gateways to make that traffic dance to my tune.
 Security-wise, I crafted a security group allowing SSH – can't compromise on that front.
 The real excitement kicked in when I connected to my public EC2 instance via SSH.